Kai-Uwe Bergmann, From Erector Set to World Architecture Stage

 SSS: What are the advantages to using steel construction in high-rise residential buildings, especially in cities like New York where new structures are wedged into densely built neighborhoods?

-KUB: Steel is an enormously flexible material and is perfect for a project like ours the West 57th Residences as the shape can easily be made by building it in steel.
+KUB: Steel is an enormously flexible material.
+It’s perfect for a project like the West 57th Residences, as the shape can easily be made by building it in steel.
 Ever since my first days with an erector set, I have been bolting together beams and columns to create any shape that my imagination could contrive.
 The many bridges connecting Manhattan to the outer boroughs are fine examples as to how steel can take any shape or form that you can dream up.
 These bridges have left a legacy of engineering and construction know-how that still can be experienced.

 SSS: BIG is working on a large project in New York City, and this puts you on the front lines of New York City construction practice.
 What is different about this city’s processes as opposed to places like Central Asia, where BIG is working on a carbon neutral master plan?

 KUB: We have several ongoing projects in Asia, including our first high-rise, a 220-meter tall office building in Shenzhen that will serve as the headquarters for the city’s main energy company.
 I feel that much of Asia is experiencing the same type of unregulated building boom that characterized Manhattan during the 1920’s through 1960’s when most of Midtown and Downtown were built.